College of Medicine Office of the Saskatchewan MS Clinical Research Chair

 Fariba Karami MSc

-MSc Candidate with Dr. Levin
+MSc Student with Dr. Levin

 Fariba was born and raised in Karaj, which is situated near the capital city of Iran.
 Her interest in biology began in high school, leading her to pursue a Bachelor’s degree in Cellular and Molecular Biology, which she completed in 2011.
 Subsequently, she pursued a Master’s degree in Genetics, focusing on investigating the impact of miRNA on the expression of the CD1 gene in MDA-MB-231 breast cancer cell lines.
 The findings of her research were published in the Journal of Chemical Biology and Drug Design.
 After graduation, she worked in a molecular diagnostics laboratory for three years, conducting various tests to identify molecular causes of cancer and bacterial and viral diseases.
 Later, she worked on an industrial biopharmaceutical project as a research assistant and also worked as an R&D manager for a startup manufacturing powder media for insect and mammalian cell lines before leaving her home country.
 She has always been enthusiastic about exploring new academic and scientific opportunities and counts herself lucky to have found the Levin Lab's website.
 She became interested in this particular field after reading their articles and researching MS. As a result, she decided to start her Master's degree in September 2023 in Dr. Levin's research lab.
 In her free time, she enjoys reading, cooking, traveling, and listening to podcasts and music.